vortex-es/vortex-es.github.io/solutions/series.md

 <p class="lead">Once you have enough local measurements at your potential wind farm site it is time for the serious decisions: MCP for long-term extrapolation is one of them.
 Vortex Series will provide you the best correlation for most of your sites but this is for you to check: previously to any purchase, download 6-months for free.</p>

-We also offer the option to "Remodeling" Vortex Series with real data in order to improve main magnitudes.
-Remodeling validation report available under request.

 ##When to use Series?

 When local measurements are already available and long-term extrapolations are required.